DecafSunrise/SPEED-WOBBLES/README.md

   - Uses SpaCy's vanilla en_core_web_lg model presently
     - Could create a custom SpaCy NER model for this
   - Sentiment Analysis by entity ("Sent4Ent")
+    - Might necessitate some Entity Linking or Coreference Resolution to cluster different spellings/references of particular folks together, so you don't have a **vocabulary mismatch** problem.
 - Graph Analysis:
   - Which entities occur together in documents?
   - Which documents cover similar themes?